Hyperliquid vs Momentum — Comparison Report

 Volume & Liquidity

-Hyperliquid is operating at a vastly higher activity and liquidity level than Momentum.
-On a 24h basis, Hyperliquid reports $216.0M in volume versus Momentum’s $4.0M, a ~54× gap that typically translates into tighter spreads, more consistent fills, and better execution for larger orders.
+Hyperliquid is operating at a materially different scale on both activity and liquidity.
+It posted $216.0M in 24h spot volume versus Momentum’s $4.0M, a ~54× gap.
+That disparity typically translates into tighter spreads, more reliable execution, and higher capacity for larger orders before materially moving price.

 Fee Structure & Costs